-David Brooks is excited to be the newbie at Montana TU having joined the team as Associate Director of Conservation in March, 2016.
+David Brooks most recently served Montana TU as Conservation Director and has since taken the position of Montana TU Executive Director in May, 2017.
 He looks forward to applying his background as an environmental historian studying Superfund sites and watershed issues to MTU’s current and future mission of conserving and restoring the state’s coldwater fisheries.
 As part of earning his PhD in history at the University of Montana, David wrote the book on Superfund cleanup of the Milltown Dam site on the Clark Fork.
 Since moving to Missoula in 2000, he has walked, jogged, peddled, paddled, rowed, hunted, skied and ogled as many wild places and open spaces in the state as possible, most enjoyably when he’s in the company of his wife, daughter, dog, and friends.

 Brian Ohs has been working with landowners, agencies and conservation groups in the upper Missouri watershed for Montana TU since June, 2015.
 He has a Bachelor of Arts in Design as well as a Masters in Architecture from Montana State University.
 Brian practiced architecture in New York City and Bozeman before joining Trout Unlimited for the 2015 Montana Legislature.
 When not pursuing conservation projects in Southwest Montana he can be found enjoying the outdoors on the family ranch outside of Pony, Montana.

 Kelley joined Montana TU’s professional team in February 2014.
 She is a talented fundraiser and an expert in organizational development, most recently as the senior director of development and alumni relations in the University of Montana’s College of Arts and Sciences.
 Kelley has served diligently on TU’s West Slope Chapter and Montana State Council volunteer boards, and spends more time fishing for trout than the rest of Montana TU’s staff, combined.